jump-dev/Convex.jl/docs/src/index.md

 reformulation, since the extended formulation was only valid for a minimization problem.
 Convex.jl always performs these reformulations, but they are only guaranteed to be valid when the DCP ruleset is followed.
-Therefore, Convex.jl programatically checks the whether or not these rules were satisfied and warns if they were not.
-One should not take these DCP warnings lightly!
+Therefore, Convex.jl programmatically checks the whether or not these rules were satisfied and errors if they were not.